Rose-Hulman Math - Prospective Students and Current Rose Students

 - statistics and operations research

-- the program is flexible and can be adjusted either for graduate school preparation or direct entry into careers in business, industry and government
+- Both our mathematics and biomathematics programs are flexible and can be adjusted either for graduate school preparation or direct entry into careers in business, industry and government

 - a strong double majors program with the programs science, engineering and economics, with more than half the math majors as double majors